YousefIbrahimismail/Project-README-Template/README.md

 <!--
 * Thanks for reviewing my Project-README-Template!
+* Access the blank-templete here (https://github.com/YousefIbrahimismail/Project-README-Template/blob/main/Templates/_blank-README.md)
 *
-* Read the comments for an easy step by step guide.
-Enjoy!
+* Read the comments for an easy step by step guide.or read this Make_it_Yours guide here: () // add Personalization_md_file
+* Enjoy!
 -->

 <!-- Shields Section--> <!-- Optional -->